Contributing¶

 Skip and move forward, don’t rewrite history¶

-When a release goes wrong — squash merge, broken artifact, bad metadata — prefer skipping the version and releasing the next one over reverting commits, force-pushing, or rewriting main.
-A burned version number is cheap; a botched automated recovery is not.
-This mirrors PyPI’s yank model: preserve immutability, signal consumers to upgrade.
+When a release goes wrong (squash merge, broken artifact, bad metadata), prefer skipping the version and releasing the next one over reverting, force-pushing, or rewriting main: a burned version number is cheap, a botched automated recovery is not (this mirrors PyPI’s yank model).
+When designing new safeguards, default to detection + notification over detection + automated fix: the blast radius of a missed notification is zero; that of a bad automated fix can be catastrophic.

 Command-line options¶